 Will I require a consultation?

-A consultation is not required but is strongly recommended, particularly if you have any doubts or are unsure about the process in any way.
+A consultation is strongly recommended, particularly if you have any doubts or are unsure about the process in any way.
 This is a chance to have a sketch drawn up, and to communicate your goals to your proposed artist.

 I’ve had work by another artist, can I still come to you?